CommonGarden/Grow-IoT/README.md

 ) and [schema](https://github.com/CommonGarden/graphql-schema)
 * [Rest API](https://github.com/CommonGarden/rest-api) *(using [Express](https://expressjs.com/))*
 * [Mongoose models](https://github.com/CommonGarden/mongoose-models)

+Our [wiki](https://github.com/CommonGarden/Grow-IoT/wiki) also contains a growing assortment of useful info, please help improve it.

 ## License
 Grow-IoT is released under the 2-Clause BSD License, sometimes referred to as the "Simplified BSD License" or the "FreeBSD License".